WVSports - Mountaineers in the Pros: Former players making a mark in the NFL

 Mountaineers in the Pros: Former players making a mark in the NFL

-Every offseason, West Virginia football puts former Mountaineers into the professional ranks, where these players go to show their skill on the largest stage of football, the National Football League.
+Every offseason, West Virginia football puts former Mountaineers into the professional ranks, where these players go to show their skills on the largest stage of football, the National Football League.

 This is a comprehensive list of every former Mountaineer player making an impact in the NFL, which will be updated every week as games are played.
-Here's who's making a splash following Week Two of the NFL preseason.
+Here's who's making a splash following Week Three of the NFL preseason and it ended up as an impressive week for these former West Virginia stars.

-The most outstanding game for a couple of former West Virginia players this week was easily the Seahawks versus Cowboys matchup on Saturday.

-Seahawks signal caller Geno Smith played a couple of drives in the first quarter for Seattle, completing five of his six passes for 46 yards and two rushing yards in a 22-14 victory over the Cowboys.

 ----------